 Isla Navidad, 25 minutes north of Manzanillo, Jalisco, Mexico

-Located on its own 1,200-acre peninsula with a golf course and yacht marina, this Wyndham Luxury Resorts hotel north of Manzanillo combines a sublime setting on a sheltered bay with unique access by shuttle boat to a lively local town: Barra de Navidad.
+Located on its own 1,200-acre peninsula with a golf course and yacht marina, this luxury resort north of Manzanillo combines a sublime setting on a sheltered bay with unique access by shuttle boat to a lively local town: Barra de Navidad.

-Perched on a wooded hillside, looking out on a Pacific bay, Grand Bay Hotel is fronted by mult-million-dollar yachts bobbing on the surface.
+Perched on a wooded hillside, looking out on a Pacific bay, Grand Isla Navidad is fronted by mult-million-dollar yachts bobbing on the surface.
 At times it feels like something from a movie set, some fictitious playground of the rich and famous conjured up for James Bond to come frequent.
 When a man asked me for directions in a thick Russian accent, the effect was complete.

 Isla Navidad is a real place, however, and this is a real luxury resort.
 You could be forgiven if you've never heard of it though.
 Air connections to Manzanillo—the closest city with an international airport—are sparse from the U.S. Puerto Vallarta is several hours to the north.
-So despite the team-up with Wyndham, this is mostly an in-the-know destination.
+This is mostly an in-the-know destination.
 Californians and Canadians are sprinkled in with the domestic tourists and day guests coming in off their yachts.

 Guests spend most of their time at the largest pool complex, which stretches on from a large kiddie pool to a built-in slide, tunnels, a hot tub, and then a large deep area with a swim-up bar.
 (See a video tour of the pool area here.)
 With a variety of lounging space and hammocks off to the side, it's easy to let the day slide by without moving, but lunch is never far away.
 The terrace restaurant serves up a la carte dishes beautifully presented, complete with heavy hand-blown glasses, and a buffet is available at peak times.